hygull/research/maths/calculating_squares_of_ends_at_6.md

-# Calculating squares of numbers with unit digit 6
+# Calculating square of numbers with unit digit 6

 ### Parameters